-\All assignments are to be submitted via Canvas.
-Assignments will open on Wednesdays at 11:59 pm and close the following Monday at 11:59 pm.
+All assignments are to be submitted via Canvas.
+Assignments will open and close at 11:59 over multiple days to accommodate varying schedules.
 There are 3 required zoom sessions.
 These are scheduled on the Monday prior to each exam from 5:30-6:30 EST. Note: although exams and quizzes are open book, students must prepare adequately as these are timed events.